 New Zealand presenters

-Those travelling from New Zealand to attend the conference can apply for financial support from the Industry Training Federation/Ako Aotearoa.
+Those travelling from New Zealand to attend the conference can apply for financial support from the Industry Training Federation.
 Preference will be given to those who have research abstracts accepted.
-Further information will be announced in January 2018.

 We’re pleased to offer a range of sponsorship packages.
 We encourage you to get in quick as these opportunities will not last long.

-Please click the image below to download your copy
+Please click the image below to download the Sponsorship Opportunities booklet.

 There are a number of accommodation options available for a range of budgets close or nearby to the venue.